capr/capr/README.md

 ### JavaScript

 [x-widgets](https://luapower.com/x-widgets), a complete set of model-driven live-editable web components in pure JavaScript, including a super-fast editable virtual grid component with 3-way-binding and master-detail linking, useful for writing backoffice-type business apps.

-### In other news...

-I also keep a [scrapbook/blog/wiki](https://github.com/capr/scrapbook) in here and [a friend's old polaroids](https://rawgit.com/capr/oldbeat/master/index.html), if you're into that sort of stuff.